 The WordPress dashboard by default can be overwhelming to anyone, ever some of those who have work with WordPress for years.
 Having the ability to limit your clients restrictions of what it shown to them when they log into their website can greatly simplify their experience, and reduce the amount of time you may need to answer all their many questions.

-How to White Label the WordPress Login and Dashboard
+How to White Label WordPress

-Now that we have gone through what it means to white label WordPress and some of its benefits, let’s get started on learning how to white label and applying it to your own website.
+Now that we have gone through what it means to white label WordPress and some of its benefits, let’s get started on learning how to white label WordPress and applying it to your own website.